A Normality Conjecture on Rational Base Number Systems

 \begin{conjecture} Let $p > q \geq 1$ be coprime integers.
 For every $n \in \N_{>0}$, and for every nonnegative integer $k$, the integer sequence $(T_{p/q}^l(n))_{l \in \N}$, obtained by iterating the operator

 is equidistributed in the residue classes modulo $q^k$. \end{conjecture}

 \begin{theorem} Conjectures~\ref{conj:normality} and \ref{conj:equidistribution} are equivalent. \end{theorem}

-Our work is to be understood as a three-direction generalization of a recent article by Eliahou and Verger-Gaugry \cite{EVG25}, which explores the possibility that the letters (and not all finite words) are equidistributed in the maximal word with seed $\eps$ (the empty word), in the particular base $p/q=3/2$.
+Our work can be understood as a three-direction generalization of a recent article by Eliahou and Verger-Gaugry \cite{EVG25}, which explores the possibility that the letters (and not the finite words) are equidistributed in the maximal word with seed the empty word, in the particular base $p/q=3/2$.

 \paragraph{Outline} The article is divided into four sections.
-In Section~\ref{sect:def_and_construction_minimal words}, we recall why minimal and maximal words are well-defined, and explain how to compute them.
-In Section~\ref{sect:links_between_conjectures}, we prove Theorems~\ref{th:impliesMahler} and \ref{th:conj_equivalence}, that is, we show that Conjectures~\ref{conj:normality} and \ref{conj:equidistribution} are equivalent, and stronger than Conjecture \ref{conj:mahler_generalized}.
-We also prove that the validity of our conjecture easily implies the truth of a conjecture by Akiyama from 2008, and a positive answer to a question by Dubickas and Mossinghoff from 2009, in the spirit of the celebrated Collatz conjecture.
-In Section~\ref{sect:numerical_evidence}, we support our conjectures by analyzing the first one million letters of $\wmax_{p/q}(u)$ for all relevant pairs $(p, q)$ with $3 \leq p \leq 9$, and various seeds $u$.
+In Section~\ref{sect:def_and_construction_minimal words}, we recall the main properties of rational base number systems, and explain how to compute minimal and maximal words.
+In Section~\ref{sect:links_between_conjectures}, we prove Theorems \ref{th:impliesMahler} and \ref{th:conj_equivalence}, that is, we show that Conjectures~\ref{conj:normality} and \ref{conj:equidistribution} are equivalent, and stronger than Conjecture \ref{conj:mahler_generalized}.
+We also prove that the validity of our conjecture easily implies the truth of the triple-expansion conjecture by Akiyama from 2008, and the truth of the Collatz-like conjecture by Dubickas and Mossinghoff from 2009.
+In Section~\ref{sect:numerical_evidence}, we present and discuss the numerical experiments that support our conjecture.